tylerlafferty4/TLCustomAlert/README.md

 ## Usage
 TLCustomAlert is easy to use

-Create an instance of TLCustomAlert
+Create an instance of TLCustomAlertView

 ```swift
 let customAlert = TLCustomAlertView()